Hans Selye: Stress research

 His last inspiration for general adaptation syndrome came from an experiment in which he injected mice with extracts of various organs.
-He at first believed he had discovered a new hormone, but was proved wrong when every irritating substance he injected produced the same symptoms (swelling of the adrenal cortex, atrophy of the thymus, gastric and duodenal ulcers).
+He at first believed that he had discovered a new hormone, but was proved wrong when every irritating substance he injected produced the same symptoms (swelling of the adrenal cortex, atrophy of the thymus, gastric and duodenal ulcers).
 This, paired with his observation that people with different diseases exhibit similar symptoms, led to his description of the effects of "noxious agents" as he at first called it.
-He later coined the term "stress", which has been accepted into the lexicon of most other languages.
+He later adopted the term "stress", which has been accepted into the lexicon of many languages.

 Selye argued that stress differs from other physical responses in that it is identical whether the provoking impulse is positive or negative.
 He called negative stress "distress" and positive stress "eustress".

 The system whereby the body copes with stress, the hypothalamic-pituitary-adrenal axis (HPA axis) system, was also first described by Selye.

-Selye has acknowledged the influence of Claude Bernard (who developed the idea of milieu intérieur) and Walter Cannon's "homeostasis".
+Selye acknowledged the influence of Claude Bernard (1813–1878), who developed the idea of milieu intérieur, and of the "homeostasis" of Walter Cannon (1871–1945).
 Selye conceptualized the physiology of stress as having two components: a set of responses which he called the "general adaptation syndrome", and the development of a pathological state from ongoing, unrelieved stress.